-In addition to classes, Chemeketa's Dallas Center or McMinnville, Santiam and Woodburn campuses provide these services:
+In addition to classes, Chemeketa's Dallas and Santiam Centers or McMinnville and Woodburn campuses provide these services:

-- academic advising, program planning, and course selection guidance; - career counseling; - information on financial aid and on veterans' benefits; - GED, placement and interest testing; - Services to meet employment and training needs of businesses and job seekers.
+- academic advising, program planning, and course selection guidance; - career counseling; - information on financial aid and on veterans' benefits: - GED, placement and interest testing; - services to meet employment and training needs of businesses and job seekers.

-Community Education
+Community education

 Chemeketa offers community education classes throughout the district.
 These noncredit, personal enrichment classes are for students who enjoy learning.
-Class lengths vary from the full term to short courses.
+Class lengths vary from two hours to 10 weeks.
 Classes start throughout the term and are offered during daytime, evening and week-end hours.
-Topics include art, computers, dance, driver's education, English language for nonnative speakers, fitness, foreign language, health, home projects, music, travel and writing.
+Topics include art, computer skills, cooking, dance, driver's education, English language for nonnative speakers, fitness, foreign language, health, home projects, music, continuing technical education, travel, welding, and writing.

 The Community Education Program is always interested in ideas for new classes and potential instructors.
 We are looking for instructors with subject matter knowledge, teaching experience, enthusiasm and a desire to share.

+Agriculture classes

-Agriculture classes 503-399-5139 or 503-589-7946
+503-399-5139 or 503-589-7946

 Chemeketa offers non-credit classes to meet continuing educational needs of persons involved in agriculture.
-A variety of classes are offered in each of the following areas:
+Classes are offered in each of the following areas:

-- Foundation of Sustainable Agriculture A two-year series of classes. - The use of plants for environmental sustainability. - Landscape and nursery/greenhouse, including Spanish delivery; - Pesticide license examination preparation and recertification; - Agricultural leadership development in English and Spanish. - Ethanol production.
+- The use of plants for environmental sustainability. - Landscape and nursery/greenhouse, including Spanish delivery. - Pesticide license examination preparation and recertification.

+- Agricultural leadership development in English and Spanish. - Ethanol production.